alecthomas/participle/README.md

 Participle operates on tokens and thus relies on a lexer to convert character streams to tokens.

+Four lexers are provided, varying in speed and flexibility.
+Configure your parser with a lexer via `participle.Lexer()`.

+The best combination of speed, flexibility and usability is `lexer/rerules.New()`.

+Ordered by speed they are:

+1. `lexer.DefaultDefinition` is based on the
+   [text/scanner](https://golang.org/pkg/text/scanner/) package and only allows tokens provided by that package.
+This is the default lexer.
+2. `lexer.Regexp()` maps regular expression named subgroups to lexer symbols.
+3. `lexer/rerules.New()` is a more readable regex lexer, with each rule in the form `<name> = <regex>`.
-Three lexers are provided, varying in speed and flexibility.
-The fastest lexer is based on the [text/scanner](https://golang.org/pkg/text/scanner/) package but only allows tokens provided by that package.
-Next fastest is the regexp lexer (`lexer.Regexp()`).
-The slowest is currently the EBNF based lexer, but it has a large potential for optimisation through code generation.
+4. `lexer/ebnf.New()` is a lexer based on the Go EBNF package.
+It has a large potential for optimisation through code generation, but that is not implemented yet.

 To use your own Lexer you will need to implement two interfaces:
 [Definition](https://godoc.org/github.com/alecthomas/participle/lexer#Definition)